PARENTING ON THE ROAD

 Breakfast, coffee, another coffee, dishes, make beds, washing and the days plans.

-8-9am - We all get dressed, sort snacks and head off for the days adventures.
-Hiking, swimming, beach, playground - just some sort of physical activity.
+8-9am (in the early years) – We all get dressed, sort snacks and head off for the days adventures.
+Hiking, swimming, beach, playground – just some sort of physical activity.

-12pm - Lunch and a sleep for the 2 year old, eldest 2 have quiet time and we wait for Queen Charli to wake.
+12pm (in the early years)- Lunch and a sleep for the 2 year old, eldest 2 have quiet time and we wait for Queen Charli to wake.

 1-2pm She’s awake, plan outing number 2 which is much the same as the first.